wpilibsuite/frc-docs/source/docs/software/commandbased/command-compositions.rst

 Scheduling Other Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, composition members are run through the command composition, and are never themselves seen by the scheduler.
-Accordingly, their requirements are added to the group's requirements.
-While this is usually fine, sometimes it is undesirable for the entire command group to gain the requirements of a single command.
-A good solution is to "fork off" from the command group and schedule that command separately.
+Accordingly, their requirements are added to the composition's requirements.
+While this is usually fine, sometimes it is undesirable for the entire command composition to gain the requirements of a single command.
+A good solution is to "fork off" from the command composition and schedule that command separately.
 However, this requires synchronization between the composition and the individually-scheduled command.

 ``ProxyCommand`` (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/ProxyCommand.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc2_1_1_proxy_command.html>`__), also creatable using the ``.asProxy()`` decorator (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/Command.html#asProxy()>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc2_1_1_command_ptr.html#aa45784053431393e3277e5bc5ae7f751>`__), schedules a command "by proxy": the command is scheduled when the proxy is scheduled, and the proxy finishes when the command finishes.
-In the case of "forking off" from a command composition, this allows the group to track the command's progress without it being in the composition.
+In the case of "forking off" from a command composition, this allows the composition to track the command's progress without it being in the composition.

-Command groups and compositions inherit the union of their compoments' requirements and requirements are immutable.
+Command compositions inherit the union of their compoments' requirements and requirements are immutable.
 Therefore, a ``SequentialCommandGroup`` (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/SequentialCommandGroup.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc2_1_1_sequential_command_group.html>`__) that intakes a game piece, indexes it, aims a shooter, and shoots it would reserve all three subsystems (the intake, indexer, and shooter), precluding any of those subsystems from performing other operations in their "downtime".
 If this is not desired, the subsystems that should only be reserved for the composition while they are actively being used by it should have their commands proxied.

 .. warning:: Do not use ``ProxyCommand`` unless you are sure of what you are doing and there is no other way to accomplish your need!
-Proxying is only intended for use as an escape hatch from command group requirement unions.
+Proxying is only intended for use as an escape hatch from command composition requirement unions.

-.. note:: Because proxied commands still require their subsystem, despite not leaking that requirement to the group, all of the commands that require a given subsystem must be proxied if one of them is.
-Otherwise, when the proxied command is scheduled its requirement will conflict with that of the group, canceling the group.
+.. note:: Because proxied commands still require their subsystem, despite not leaking that requirement to the composition, all of the commands that require a given subsystem must be proxied if one of them is.
+Otherwise, when the proxied command is scheduled its requirement will conflict with that of the composition, canceling the composition.

 .. tab-set-code::

    .. code-block:: java

-      // Group requirements are indexer and shooter, intake still reserved during its command but not afterwards Commands.sequence(
+      // composition requirements are indexer and shooter, intake still reserved during its command but not afterwards Commands.sequence(
          intake.intakeGamePiece().asProxy(), // we want to let the intake intake another game piece while we are processing this one indexer.processGamePiece(),